CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 Finally, uncomment the lines in `.gitignore` that ignore secret files, since you'll be checking them in encrypted.

-#### git crypt
+#### git-crypt

-[git-crypt](https://github.com/AGWA/git-crypt) can also be used to encrypt secrets when they are committed to Git.
-However, this leaves unencrypted secrets when the repository is checked out.
+Another option for encryption is [git-crypt](https://github.com/AGWA/git-crypt), which encrypt secrets when they are committed to Git.
+However, this leaves secrets unencrypted in the filesystem where the repository is checked out.

-Once you have git-crypt set up, uncomment the lines in `.gitignore` that ignore secret files, since they will be encrypted in the repository.
+If you set up git-crypt, uncomment the lines in `.gitignore` that ignore secret files, since they will be encrypted in the repository.

 #### Runtime secrets